 What impact could advocacy and storytelling have on AMR?

-Advocacy has always been a powerful tool to create change.
-One important facet of advocacy utilised to memorably illustrate complex challenges or improvements in healthcare, is storytelling.
+Advocacy has always been a powerful tool for creating change.
+One important facet of advocacy used to memorably illustrate complex challenges or improvements in healthcare is storytelling.

 Before we could read and write, we told stories.
-Storytelling is as ancient as humankind and from its earliest origins involved our cave-dwelling ancestors painting their narratives on surrounding rock formations and hieroglyphics in pyramids which historians are still examining today.
+Storytelling is as ancient as humankind and, from its earliest origins, involved our cave-dwelling ancestors painting their narratives on surrounding rock formations and hieroglyphics in pyramids, which historians are still studying today.

-Stories help us improve other people’s understanding of our experiences and when used in areas like healthcare they can contribute towards developing more meaningful solutions that address issues like access to care, improved health outcomes, innovation, and patient safety.
+Stories help to improve other people’s understanding of our experiences and, when used in areas such as healthcare, they can contribute to developing more meaningful solutions that address issues such as access to care, improved health outcomes, innovation, and patient safety.

-Considering the complexity of Antimicrobial Resistance (AMR), advocacy and storytelling should extend across human health, animal health, food safety and the environment because it impacts them all, this is known as One Health.
-In other words, stories should be shared by patients, consumers, and members of the public who are equally impacted if these precious medicines no longer work.
+Considering the complexity of antimicrobial resistance (AMR), advocacy and storytelling should extend across human health, animal health, food safety, and the environment, as it impacts them all.
+This is known as the One Health approach.
+In other words, stories should be shared by patients, consumers, and members of the public who are equally affected if these precious medicines no longer work.

 Whilst common forms of storytelling can be seen as writing a novel or public speaking, the truth is that it can take on multiple other shapes, including: